faresbougourzi/Covid-19-Infection-Percentage-Estimation-Challenge/README.md

 https://competitions.codalab.org/competitions/35575

 ## Overview:
 Since late 2019, the world been in health crisis because of the COVID-19 pandemic.
 In fact, using Medical Imagery has proved to be efficient in detecting Covid-19 Infection.
-These Medical Imaging inlude: X-ray, CT-scans and Ultrasounds.
+These Medical Imaging include: X-ray, CT-scans and Ultrasounds.
 The use of CT-scans is not only limited to the detection of COVID-19 cases, but they can also be used for other important tasks such quantifying the infection and monitoring the evolution of the disease, which can help in treatment and save the patient’s life.
-In this challenge, the participants will use a dataset labelled by two expert radiologists, who estimated the Covid-19 infection, to train and valiadate their approaches.
+In this challenge, the participants will use a dataset labelled by two expert radiologists, who estimated the Covid-19 infection, to train and validate their approaches.
 In  the  testing  phase,  participants  will  test  their  approaches using a test dataset collected from various CT-scanners and recording settings.

 <!-- where the Covid-19 infection percentage were estimated after segmenting the Covid-19 infection and Lungs mask. -->

-## The competition schedules:
+## The Competition Schedules:
 The challenge schedule will be as follow:

 * 	16/10/2021: The competition Starts.
 Train and Validation data will be released. :heavy_check_mark: